architecture/network

 PopulationWorkerEvaluationContext

-Shared context for one population worker evaluation run.
+Shared mutable context coordinating one parallel population worker evaluation run.

 PrimarySmoothingState